Third Conditional: sentences, exercises, tests and examples

 If you had prepared, you could have succeeded.

-If you had listened, you should have known the answer.
+If you had listened, you should have understood everything.

 We wouldn’t have gone unless it had been necessary.

-• mixed conditional: past condition → present result
+• mixed conditionals: past condition + present result

 If I had slept more, I would feel better now.